Expulsion from the United States Congress: Expulsions from Congress

-In the entire history of the United States Congress, 20 Members have been expelled: 15 from the Senate and five from the House of Representatives.
-Seventeen of these 20 were expelled for supporting the Confederate States in 1861 and 1862.
+In the entire history of the United States Congress, 21 members have been expelled: 15 from the Senate and six from the House of Representatives.
+Of these 21 members, 17 were expelled for supporting the Confederate States in 1861 and 1862.
 One member's expulsion, Senator William K. Sebastian of Arkansas, was posthumously reversed.
+The U.S. Constitution requires that vacancies in the House of Representatives be filled with a special election.
 Censure has been a much more common form of disciplinary action in Congress over the years, as it requires a much lower threshold of votes to impose.

 Other initiations of actions to expel

 There have been numerous other attempts to expel members of Congress.
 In many of those instances members under serious threat of expulsion resigned, including: